Getting from Paris to Avignon

 By Plane

-Unfortunately, another disadvantage to flying into Avignon is there is no public transportation between the airport and the center of town.
+Another disadvantage of flying into Avignon is there is no public transportation between the airport and the center of town.
 Taxis from the airport to the city center cost about €15.

 >>Read more about Flights in France